Kidney Failure And Treatment, Symptoms

 Underlying chronic disease pain

-People who have peripheral vascular disease also may have pain in their extremities and may develop claudication (leg pain that occurs with walking).
+- People who have the peripheral vascular disease also may have pain in their extremities and may develop claudication (leg pain that occurs with walking).